-At some times of the year, you can find deals here - so it's always smart to check.
+Normally, rates are what you might expect for a high-end business hotel - but at some times of the year, you can find deals here - so it's always smart to check.

 Weekday rates at this popular near-luxe business hotel tend to be high, but look for bargains on the weekend when savvy leisure travelers get to enjoy all the amenities, including larger than average (for Boston) rooms and gorgeous public spaces.

 The Boston Marriott Copley Place is a gorgeous modern hotel in an excellent Back Bay location across from Prudential Center.

 I'm always surprised when I see relatively low rates, because there's no obvious reason why you would get such a bargain here.

 During big conferences here, rates will be higher and the hotel may be fully booked - so there are no guarantees.
 But always check rates here, because sometimes . . . you may find a bargain!